 Best multi-tasking hand blender

-This set allows you to grate, chop, whisk and mash using the attachments and most of them fit neatly on a stand, although you’ll need a reasonable amount of shelf height for this.
-The sheer number of pieces is a little overwhelming at first but they proved very straightforward to attach and use, and everything had a practical use.
+This set allows you to grate, chop, whisk and mash using the attachments – most of them fit neatly on a stand, though you’ll need a reasonable amount of shelf height to do so.
+The sheer number of pieces is a little overwhelming at first but they proved very straightforward to attach and use.
 The food processor was surprisingly effective and it was great to dispense with the usual heavy motor unit base.
-The hand blender with basic blade attached is heavier than many, so worth noting if you're not able to work with heavier appliances.
+The hand blender with basic blade attached is heavier than many, so worth noting if you’re not able to work with heavier appliances.

 Kenwood Triblade HDP406WH hand blender